 So what have they changed?
 For starters, the game has been outfitted with a new, 64-bit engine to accommodate more adventurous tracks, slightly upgraded graphics, more players on one map, and better, more user-friendly customisation suites.
 I wouldn’t say Trackmania 2020 has been given a huge visual overhaul since textures and visual effects are still a little on the plain side.

 A few new road surfaces also make their appearance, with the noteworthy inclusion of the ‘ice track’.
-I have driven on ice in other Trackmania games, but here I utterly HATED how the track drives since this surface inverts the car’s controls and makes it feel too much like a drifting competition.
+I have driven on ice in other Trackmania games, but here I utterly HATED how the track drives since this surface inverts the car’s controls and makes racing feel too much like a drifting competition.
 There is probably a technique to mastering this slippery surface, but I was honestly happiest to leave these maps behind.

 I often compared Trackmania Nations to playing with Hot Wheels toys, but the redesigned cars in Trackmania 2020 look, for lack of a better word, more serious… futuristic even.
-They now come with a sequence of lights that indicate the progression of the changing gears, which, I assume, might be useful for players wanting to get a closer look at how the record setters accelerate in the replays.
+Cars now come with a sequence of rear lights that indicate the progression of the changing gears, which, I assume, might be useful for players wanting to get a closer look at how record setters accelerate in the replays.

 I could talk about the vehicle customisation and building your own tracks, but I am more of a driver than a creator, so my opinion would come across as being uninformed.
 Besides, I played the free version, which thus forms the segue into the biggest issue I have with this game.

 Trackmania is indeed free to play, and there is more than enough to keep you busy for days on end in both solo and multiplayer modes.
 There are around twenty or so tracks to help with learning the basics, and a seasonal collection of another 20 or so developer-created tracks named ‘Summer’, which will likely be periodically rotated or supplemented with new collections.
 Winter is coming!